Kriegsspiel: The free Kriegsspiel movement

-Lieutenant Wilhelm Jacob Meckel published a treatise in 1873 (Note: Studien über das Kriegsspiel ("Study of Wargames")) and another in 1875 (Note: Anleitung zum Kriegsspiel ("Instructions for Wargaming")) in which he expressed four complaints about the overcomplicated rules of Kriegsspiel: 1) the rules constrain the umpire, preventing him from applying his expertise; 2) the rules are too rigid to realistically model all possible outcomes in a battle, because the real world is complex and ever-changing; 3) the computations for casualties slow down the game and have a minor impact on a player's decisions anyway; 4) few officers are willing to make the effort to learn the rules.
+Lieutenant Wilhelm Jacob Meckel published a treatise in 1873 (Note: Studien über das Kriegsspiel ("Study of Wargames")) and another in 1875 (Note: Anleitung zum Kriegsspiel ("Instructions for Wargaming")) in which he expressed four complaints about the overcomplicated rules of Kriegsspiel: 1) the rules constrain the umpire, preventing them from applying their expertise; 2) the rules are too rigid to realistically model all possible outcomes in a battle, because the real world is complex and ever-changing; 3) the computations for casualties slow down the game and have a minor impact on a player's decisions anyway; 4) few officers are willing to make the effort to learn the rules.

 The fourth issue was the most serious, as the Prussian military struggled to meet the growing demand for umpires.
-Meckel proposed dispensing with some of the rules and giving the umpire more discretion to arbitrate events as he saw fit.
+Meckel proposed dispensing with some of the rules and giving the umpire more discretion to arbitrate events as they saw fit.
 The only things he kept were the dice and the losses tables for assessing casualties.

 In 1876, General Julius von Verdy du Vernois proposed dispensing with all the rules and tools completely and allowing the umpire to arbitrate the game entirely as he saw fit.
 This form of Kriegsspiel came to be known as free Kriegsspiel (counterpart to Reisswitz's rigid Kriegsspiel) and was well-received by the officer corps because it was easier to learn and allowed umpires to apply their own expertise.
 Verdy's insight was that all that was truly essential for Kriegsspiel was the umpire and concealed information, with an emphasis on the fog of war and delayed messaging.
 Free Kriegsspiel became popular and Reisswitz's rigid style fell out of favor in professional circles.